jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

 In the C implementation,
 the extra fields represent an extension of the C ``struct``, and some entries in the attribute table.
-For us, a Java class corresponds to each different "layout".
+For us, a Java class corresponds to each different structure.
+Here are a few of ours.

 ..  uml::
     :caption:  Java Representation Classes for Python Exceptions